 The fundamental issue addressed by this dimension is the degree of interdependence a society maintains among its members.
 It has to do with whether people´s self-image is defined in terms of “I” or “We”.
-In Individualist societies people are supposed to look after themselves and their direct family only.
-In Collectivist societies people belong to ‘in groups’ that take care of them in exchange for loyalty.
+In Individualist societies people are only supposed to look after themselves and their direct family.
+In Collectivist societies people belong to “in groups” that take care of them in exchange for unquestioning loyalty.

 A low score (feminine) on the dimension means that the dominant values in society are caring for others and quality of life.
 A feminine society is one where quality of life is the sign of success and standing out from the crowd is not admirable.
 The fundamental issue here is what motivates people, wanting to be the best (masculine) or liking what you do (feminine).

 - Behavior in school, work, and play are based on the shared values that people should “strive to be the best they can be” and that “the winner takes all”.
-As a result, Americans will tend to display and talk freely about their “successes” and achievements in life, here again, another basis for hiring and promotion decisions in the workplace.
-Typically, Americans “live to work” so that they can earn monetary rewards and attain higher status based on how good one can be.
-Conflicts are resolved at the individual level and the goal is to win.
+As a result, Americans will tend to display and talk freely about their “successes” and achievements in life.
+Being successful per se is not the great motivator in American society, but being able to show one’s success

 The dimension Uncertainty Avoidance has to do with the way that a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
 This ambiguity brings with it anxiety and different cultures have learnt to deal with this anxiety in different ways.
 The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the UAI score.